 Priscilla says Harold didn’t drink or smoke pot extensively growing up–the joke was that he didn’t need to because he was so naturally high.
 “But after the movie came out, then he started partying with all kinds of people,” she says.
 “I guess that’s what people want from you and they want to hang out with you and they buy you drinks and they give you drugs.
 And I think also there’s an element of insecurity that came along with the awesome feeling of being loved and I can only imagine that he needed it more.”

 Harold, while in a handful of other films, kept skating professionally for Zoo York and touring worldwide, which contributed to his burgeoning fame from Kids.
 He remained intrinsically tight with the clique, and of course Justin.
 Harold loved Justin, and would visit him out in L.A.
 In the five years following Kids, Justin always seemed to be on the precipice of something big, appearing in over a dozen films and TV shows, but his success was supplemented by a lust for partying.
 In the summer of 2000, Alex visited to join him at the premiere of the film King of the Jungle.
 While his acting career was beginning to boost, Justin had been coping with personal problems.
-A week later, Justin flew to Las Vegas for the premiere of Next Friday, in which he played the character Roach.
+A week later, Justin flew to Las Vegas for a streetwear convention.
 He killed himself in his hotel room.

 It is viscerally clear how much Justin’s death impacted the crew.
 “The fact that it was a suicide is such a difficult thing to deal with,” says Priscilla, who, while a teacher in Compton, lived across the street from Justin and his wife in Los Angeles.
 “Justin was an amazingly wonderful person, but he also suffered from a lot of emotional pain in his life.”